 - 4 russet potatoes

-- 1 tablespoon Olive oil or beef tallow
+- 1 tbsp Olive oil or beef tallow

-- 1 tablespoon Garlic junkie spice blend or steakhouse seasoning and garlic granules
+- 1 tbsp Garlic junkie spice blend or steakhouse seasoning and garlic granules

-- 1 tablespoon sour cream and onion spice blend
+- 1 tbsp sour cream and onion spice blend

 - 1 butter